JRC1995/Dynamic-Memory-Network-Plus/README.md

 The published classification error of QA task 16 (basic induction) of bAbi Dataset of the DMN+ model (as given here: https://arxiv.org/pdf/1603.01417.pdf - page 7) is 45.3.

+Why error so high on basic induction?

+From the paper:

+>One notable deficiency in our model is that of QA16: Basic Induction.
+In Sukhbaatar et al. (2015), an untied model using only summation for memory updates was able to achieve a near perfect error rate of 0.4.
+When the memory update was replaced with a linear layer with ReLU activation, the end-to-end memory network’s overall mean error decreased but the error for QA16 rose sharply.
+Our model experiences the same difficulties, suggesting that the more complex memory update component may prevent convergence on certain simpler tasks.

 My implementation of the model on pretrained 100 dimensional GloVe vectors seems to produce about 49.1% classification accuracy on Test Data for induction tasks (check DMN+.ipynb)...i.e the classification error is about 50.9.